 Fitz Henry Lane: An online project under the direction of the Cape Ann Museum

-- Our back-end is structured to deliver all the requisite core information linked together following cataloging best practices (see manage data).
-You can choose what to publish and how to display it, but the framework is there.
+- Our back-end is structured to deliver all the requisite core information linked together following cataloging best practices (see curate research).
+You can choose what to publish and how to display it, but the complete framework is there.

 - Many of our software’s extras (commentaries, keywords, archives and supplemental tables) let you create enriched add-ons (animated and interactive elements) that draw from deeper levels of the database.

-- Data is automatically formatted and styled by the system, so the transition to the web or print is flawless.
+- Data are automatically formatted and styled by the system, so the transition to the web or print is flawless.

-- Your back-end is joined to your site, so you publish from your tool.
+- Your back-end is joined to your site, so you publish from your database.
 You can compare your data to your site files.
 Publish and update your online publication whenever you wish.